 David enjoys creative problem solving.
 He began working for the U.S. government at age 15 on computer simulations at a high-energy physics facility investigating quarks and neutrinos.
 In later roles, he designed new telemedicine interfaces and space-based forest fire forecasting prototypes for the Department of Defense.
 From 1998-2000 he volunteered as a part-time crew lead with Habitat for Humanity International in the Philippines, Honduras, Romania, and Nepal while also working as a project manager with Yahoo! and a Microsoft partner firm.
 Dr. Bray then joined as IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, leading the program’s technology response to during 9/11, anthrax in 2001, Severe Acute Respiratory System in 2003, and other international public health emergencies.
 He later completed a PhD from Emory University’s Goizueta Business School and two post-doctoral associateships at MIT and Harvard in 2008.

 David likes to be a digital diplomat and a “human flak jacket” for teams of change agents working in turbulent environments.
 He volunteered in 2009 to deploy to Afghanistan to help “think differently” on military and humanitarian issues and in 2010 became a Senior National Intelligence Service Executive advocating for increased information interoperability, cybersecurity, and protection of civil liberties.
-In 2012, he became the Executive Director for the bipartisan National Commission for Review of Research and Development Programs of the United States Intelligence Community, later receiving the National Intelligence Exceptional Achievement Medal.
+In 2012, he became the Executive Director for the bipartisan National Commission for Review of Research and Development Programs of the United States Intelligence Community, leading an interagency team that received the National Intelligence Meritorious Unit Citation.
 He received both the Arthur S. Flemming Award and Roger W. Jones Award for Executive Leadership in 2013.
 He also was chosen to be an Eisenhower Fellow to meet with leaders in Taiwan and Australia on multisector cyber strategies for the “Internet of Everything” in 2015.
 He is the author of 40+ academic papers and published publications.

 David’s passions include complicated, near impossible missions involving humans and technology in challenging circumstances.
 Through the efforts of a team of “positive change agents”, he led the transformation of the Federal Communication Commission’s legacy IT with more than 207 different systems to award-winning tech.
 This included rolling-out new cloud-based IT that achieved results in 1/2 the time at 1/6 the cost.
 He was the recipient of the Armed Forces Communications and Electronic Association’s Outstanding Achievement Award for Civilian Government.
 He also received the global CIO 100 Award twice, which usually is awarded to private sector Fortune 500 companies, both in 2015 and 2017, for his transformational leadership in change-adverse settings.
 In 2019, he was invited to give the AI World Society Distinguished Lecture to the United Nations on UN Charter Day.